DataDog/datadog-agent/docs/dogstatsd/configuration.md

 The `dogstatsd_buffer_size` parameter is configuring two things in Dogstatsd:

-* how many bytes must be read each time the socket is read
+* How many bytes must be read each time the socket is read
-* how many bytes maximum the PacketAssembler should put into one packet
+* How many bytes maximum the PacketAssembler should put into one packet

-If you have reports of malformed or incomplete packets received by the Dogstatsd server, it could mean that the clients are sending packets larger than the size of this buffer.
+If you have reports of malformed or incomplete packets received by the Dogstatsd server, it could mean that the clients that are sending packets are larger than the size of this buffer.
 If the maximum size of the packets sent by the clients can't be changed, consider increasing the size of `dogstatsd_buffer_size` as a fallback.